Here is one of life’s most important lessons: You are not in control. Did that make you break out in a sweat?

 At Lime Tree Counseling, we want to see everyone have healthy relationships.
 We believe people were made to be connected to one another, and that relationships are what life is really all about.
 If your relationships aren’t fulfilling, if you are chasing the need to control others, and if you can’t handle others making their own decisions, please call us today.
 We can help you learn to set boundaries, and improve your connections with those you love.
 We will teach you skills to manage your stress and anxiety, and grow closer to the people that matter most.

 Our team specializes in trauma therapy, especially emotional abuse and sexual abuse, anxiety treatment, marriage counseling, and culturally sensitive counseling.
-Please send us a message today and get started building stronger relationships!
+Send us a message today and get started building stronger relationships!